AI-ffinity/nmr_tutorials/TOPSPIN/Setup_NMR_Experiments_for_4D-GRAPHS/README.md

 ### Downloading Ubiquitin's Parameter Set
-For a smooth configuration of your spectrometer, download Ubiquitin's parameter set (the Topsin directory including spectra and parameters) from this Google drive link.
-This parameter set is from a 600 MHz magnet (e.g. generated with “wpar”) and can be adapted to your machine using “paracon” and some further fiddling.
+For a smooth configuration of your spectrometer, download Ubiquitin's parameter set (the Topsin directory including spectra and parameters) from this [Google Drive Link](https://drive.google.com/drive/folders/1MJaQDYZ0T69Zc-JC1VrY-RWwws8zJBEa?usp=sharing).
+This parameter set is from a 600 MHz magnet (e.g. generated with
+“wpar”) and can be adapted to your machine using “paracon” and some further fiddling.

 In the "Complete_experiments" folder, you will find the following experiments: